isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/building-and-construction-authority-bca.md

 9. Vessel Name or Vehicle Registration Number; and
 10. Date of Arrival.

 A list of BCA Product Codes is searchable [here](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do){:target="blank"}.
-Please use the respective Product Codes when submitting import permit declarations.
+Please use the respective Product Codes when submitting import permit applications.

 To import your first consignment from a new source, please submit the following documents to the BCA via the relevant application form: